ash-project/igniter/README.md

 Igniter is a code generation and project patching framework.

+## For library authors and platform teams

-For library authors, this is a tool kit for writing smarter generators that can semantically modify existing files.
+This is a tool kit for writing smarter generators that can semantically create and modify existing files.

+## For end-users

+### Installers

-For end-users, this means `mix igniter.install <package>`, which will _add it to your mix.exs automatically_ and then run that library's installer if it has one.
+You can install new dependencies `mix igniter.install`, which will _add it to your mix.exs automatically_ and then run that library's installer if it has one.
 Even when libraries don't have an installer, or use igniter, this behavior makes it useful to keep around.

-## Limitations

-Right now, all files that are touched are formatted in their entirety.
-This may be a deal breaker for some users.
-I believe that we can solve this without changing the fundemental design of the project, but it is not a high priority.
+### Upgraders

+You can upgrade dependencies with `mix igniter.upgrade`, as a drop on replacement for `mix deps.update`.
+This will update your dependencies and run any upgrade patchers defined in the target package (if there are any).

+See [upgrades guide](/documentation/upgrades.md) guide for more.

+### Refactors

+In addition to providing tools for library authors to patch your code, common operations are available to use as needed.

+- `mix igniter.refactor.rename_function` - Use this to rename a function in your application, along with all references to it.

+### Others

+- `mix igniter.update_gettext` - Use this to update gettext if your version is lower than 0.26.1 and you are seeing a compile warning about gettext backends.

 ## Installation